wimrijnders/V3DLib/README.md

 `V3DLib` is a C++ library for creating programs to run on the `VideoCore` GPU's of all versions of the [Raspberry Pi](https://www.raspberrypi.org/).

-Prior to the Pi 4, this meant compiling for just the `VideoCore 4` GPU.
+Prior to the Pi 4, this meant compiling for just the `VideoCore IV` GPU.
-The Pi 4, however, has a `VideoCore 6` GPU which, although related, is significantly different.
+The Pi 4, however, has a `VideoCore VI` GPU which, although related, is significantly different.
 `V3DLib` compiles and assembles for both versions of the VideoCore GPU.

 Kernel programs compile dynamically, so that a given program can run unchanged on any version of the RaspBerry Pi.